ElixirOSS/libcluster-dynamic-srv/README.md

 What the strategy does:

-1. Performs periodic SRV lookups for the configured `service` (e.g. `_service._proto.domain` is resolved internally by your DNS layer or Consul abstraction).
+1. Performs periodic SRV lookups for the configured `service` (e.g. `my-service.service.consul` is resolved internally by your DNS layer or Consul abstraction).
 2. Expects SRV targets shaped like `<node-name>.<service-domain>`.
 3. Converts each SRV target into a node atom `:"<node-name>@<service-domain>"`.
 4. Connects to new nodes; disconnects nodes no longer present.